 by anthony on 12/03/10 at 3:56 pm

 Page layout is an important aspect of web design.
 A popular approach to designing page layouts is to use a grid system.
-Grid systems are generally used at the web development or visual design stage of the design process.
-However, because the purpose of a grid system is to help guide the placement, sizing, order, repetition and alignment of elements, using it for wireframes at the information architecture stage is not only beneficial, but necessary for designers to create a consistent and balanced page layout.
+Grid systems are used during the wireframing stage of the design process.
+The purpose of a grid system is to help guide the placement, sizing, order, repetition and alignment of elements on your page.
+Using it for wireframes is necessary for designers to create a consistent and balanced page layout.

 Before you can design your page layout, the first step is to create your grid.
 You might assume this takes a long time, but it’s actually pretty easy.
 You only need to create the grid once.
 Once it’s created you can reuse the grid so that the information architecture on your wireframe stays consistent on each page.